How To Host An Italian Dinner Party

 Dinner Menu

-Everyone knows that Italian food is da Bomb!
-But there’s more to it than spaghetti and meat sauce, or lasagna.
-The pizza is divine!
-And there’s lots of beef dishes, as well as seafood dishes.
+Everyone knows that Italian food is amazing, but there’s more to it than spaghetti and meat sauce, or lasagna.
+The pizza is divine, and there’s lots of beef dishes, as well as seafood dishes.

 Italian plate with salami, cheese and lettuce tomato salad with bread.